 What we need

 The Westway Clinic Ltd will be what is known as the ‘Controller’ of the personal data you provide to us.
-We collect both basic personal data (Name, Address, Date of Birth, Contact Details etc.) about you as well as details about your health and lifestyle in the form of Treatment Record Notes.
-Data capture may occur at the reception desk face to face, when you telephone/email in or when you make a web enquiry.
-Further information will also be captured when you see your practitioner during your appointment.
+We collect basic personal data (Name, Address, Date of Birth, Contact Details etc.) about you as well as details about your health and lifestyle in the form of Treatment Record Notes.
+Data capture may occur at the reception desk face to face, when you telephone/email in, when you book or enquire about our services online or through one of our agents or when you make a general web enquiry.
+Further information will also be captured when you see your practitioner during your initial and each subsequent appointment.

-Legal Basis – All data will be held and processed in house using the lawful basis of ‘legitimate interest’ under the GDPR (find out more about the lawful basis and GDPR by clicking here).
-Any treatment provided by our Osteopaths, Homoeopaths and Massage Therapists will be provided using consent gained during your consultation and a note of this will be kept in your treatment records.
-Our Podiatry service is managed by Footzone Ltd and they detail their own lawful basis of processing Treatment Notes in their Privacy Notice which is available by contacting them directly.
-For other therapies such as Reflexology and Counselling, whilst we will still process your personal data when managing your appointments etc, we do not handle Treatment Records and those Practitioners will have their own Privacy Notices regards how they manage that particular data.
+Legal Basis – All data will be held and processed in-house using the lawful basis of ‘legitimate interest’ under the GDPR (find out more about the lawful basis and GDPR by clicking here).
+Any treatment provided by our Osteopaths, Reflexologists, Homeopaths and Massage Therapists will be provided using either verbal or written consent gained during your consultation and a note of this will be kept in your treatment records.
+Our Podiatry service is managed by Footzone Ltd and they detail their own lawful basis for processing Treatment Notes in their Privacy Notice which is available by contacting them directly.
+For all other therapies such as Counselling, whilst we will still process your personal data when managing your appointments etc, we do not handle Treatment Records and those Practitioners will have their own Privacy Notices regards how they manage that particular data.